MrShoenel/stab/readme.md

 	* If using Html, you may as well use ***angular-flavored*** Html with directives, models etc.
 * ***NEW*** in version *1.1.0*:
 	* Fragments: Add custom fragments to your content or template.
 This feature allows you to add arbitrary content using *Html* **or** *markdown* to your blog.
 The **new directive** *&lt;app-fragment id=":ID:" /&gt;* accepts an ID and embeds whatever content you desire: (angular-flavored) Html, JavaScript, Css or just plain text!
 Actually, the *header* and *footer* have been refatored to be fragments now and a very simple *breadcrumb*-fragments has been added!
+* ***NEW*** in version *1.4.2*:
+	* *MyDeps* which is short for *My Dependencies*.
+This feature allows adding custom scripts, styles or any other files which can be loaded by **ocLazyLoad**.
+This is especially useful if you globally override styles or add features such as directives or filters to the *stab*.
+This also opens up *stab* for any kind of 3rd-party extensions!

 ## How-to: Create your own blog with stab